-Fret levelling and dressing may or may not be included.
+Fret leveling and dressing may or may not be included.

-Fret dressing and/or crowning is the art of shaping the fret wires after they have been levelled.
-E.g. when levelling frets, the top of any fret wires that have been filed will need to be reshaped to ensure a nice rounded top making them easier to play.
+Fret dressing and/or crowning is the art of shaping the fret wires after they have been leveled.
+E.g. when leveling frets, the top of any fret wires that have been filed will need to be reshaped to ensure a nice rounded top making them easier to play.

 As we can see, there isn’t a ‘one size fits all’ answer to how much it costs to restring an acoustic guitar.
 There are different options available depending on your level of experience and the condition of your guitar.

 If you are just diving into the world of acoustic guitars, I’d recommend learning how to restring your guitar correctly along with some basic maintenance e.g. how to clean your guitar’s fingerboard and body and make minor adjustments to the truss rod to fine-tune your neck relief.
 But otherwise, especially if new to the guitar you will be best focusing on learning how to play before becoming overly concerned with working on your guitar.